rusefi/rusefi_documentation/rusEFI-History/rusEFI-history.md

 # 2012
-rusEfi has started out of the blue by Andrey.
+rusEFI has started out of the blue by Andrey.

 # 2013